 - Thyroid disorders

-- Nutritional deficiencies (especially vitamin D, vitamin A, iron, and protein)
+- Nutritional deficiencies (especially iron, vitamin D, vitamin A, or protein)

 - Dental treatment